Dark skies and chest pain as California fires spew smoke 100 miles

 The most lethal wildfires in California’s history have killed people while they slept in their beds and prompted authorities to order thousands of residents from their homes.

-State assemblyman Jim Wood and his staff delivered about 200 specialised face masks used to protect against smoke and other particulates in the air, a spokeswoman said.
+State assemblyman Jim Wood and his staff delivered about 200 specialized face masks used to protect against smoke and other particulates in the air, a spokeswoman said.

-“A lot of the people having respiratory problems have weaker immune systems, like children or elderly patients,” said Megan Teutschel, a paramedic who was volunteering at the Petaluma evacuation centre clinic.
+“A lot of the people having respiratory problems have weaker immune systems, like children or elderly patients,” said Megan Teutschel, a paramedic who was volunteering at the Petaluma evacuation center clinic.
+(Writing by Sharon Bernstein; Editing by Cynthia Osterman)